-- a. is the subject of criminal proceedings in New Zealand or another country, and the Registrar believes on reasonable grounds that those proceedings reflect adversely on his or her fitness to practise as a real estate licensee; - is the subject of professional disciplinary proceedings in New Zealand or another country, and the Registrar believes on reasonable grounds that those proceedings reflect adversely on his or her fitness to practise as a real estate licensee; - c. is subject to a complaint, or is under investigation, in New Zealand or another country, in respect of any matter that may be the subject of professional disciplinary proceedings, and the Registrar believes on reasonable grounds that that investigation reflects adversely on his or her fitness to practise as a real estate licensee; - d. is the subject of a complaint, inquiry or investigation undertaken by a training or education entity in New Zealand or another country, and the Registrar believes on reasonable grounds that those proceedings reflect adversely on his or her fitness to practise as a real estate licensee; - e. is the subject of a complaint, inquiry or investigation undertaken by another regulatory body in New Zealand or another country, and the Registrar believes on reasonable grounds that those proceedings reflect adversely on his or her fitness to practise as a real estate licensee.
+- a. is the subject of criminal proceedings in New Zealand or another country, and the Registrar believes on reasonable grounds that those proceedings reflect adversely on their fitness to practise as a real estate licensee; - is the subject of professional disciplinary proceedings in New Zealand or another country, and the Registrar believes on reasonable grounds that those proceedings reflect adversely on their fitness to practise as a real estate licensee; - c. is subject to a complaint, or is under investigation, in New Zealand or another country, in respect of any matter that may be the subject of professional disciplinary proceedings, and the Registrar believes on reasonable grounds that that investigation reflects adversely on their fitness to practise as a real estate licensee; - d. is the subject of a complaint, inquiry or investigation undertaken by a training or education entity in New Zealand or another country, and the Registrar believes on reasonable grounds that those proceedings reflect adversely on their fitness to practise as a real estate licensee; - e. is the subject of a complaint, inquiry or investigation undertaken by another regulatory body in New Zealand or another country, and the Registrar believes on reasonable grounds that those proceedings reflect adversely on their fitness to practise as a real estate licensee.